lokesh-kadi/real_time_chat_app/README.md

 Message Storage: Stores the last 50 messages per room in SQLite.
 Chat History: Displays stored chat history for easy access.

-Assumptions : i assumed at starting of project there will be no users
+Assumptions : i assumed at starting of project there will be no users i assume both frontend and backend are up and running
 ```